durbank/durbank.github.io/cv/resume.md

 ## Objective

-A ____ position where I can leverage my experience in Earth Sciences, remote sensing, and machine learning.
+A _[insert job-specific descriptor]_ position where I can leverage my experience in Earth Sciences, remote sensing, and machine learning.

 ## Skills